Contact (novel)

 Contact is a 1985 hard science fiction novel by American scientist Carl Sagan.
-The plot of the novel concerns contact between humanity and a more technologically advanced extraterrestrial life form.
-It ranked No. 7 on Publishers Weeklys 1985 bestseller list.
-The only full work of fiction published by Sagan, the novel originated as a screenplay by Sagan and Ann Druyan (whom he later married) in 1979; when development of the film stalled, Sagan decided to convert the stalled film into a novel.
-The film concept was subsequently revived and eventually released in 1997 as the film Contact starring Jodie Foster.
+The plot concerns contact between humanity and a more technologically advanced extraterrestrial life form.

+Contact ranked number seven on Publishers Weeklys 1985 bestseller list.
+The only full work of fiction published by Sagan, the novel originated as a screenplay by Sagan and Ann Druyan (whom he later married) in 1979; when development of the film stalled, Sagan converted it into a novel.
+It was adapted in 1997 as the film Contact, starring Jodie Foster.

 Plot

 As a child, Eleanor "Ellie" Arroway shows a strong aptitude for science and mathematics.
 Dissatisfied with a school lesson, she confirms in a library that pi is transcendental.
 In sixth grade, her father, Theodore ("Ted"), dies.
 Her new stepfather, John Staughton, does not support her interests.
 Ellie resents him and believes her mother remarried out of weakness.

 After graduating from Harvard, Ellie earns a doctorate from Caltech under radio astronomer David Drumlin.
 She becomes director of "Project Argus," a New Mexico radio telescope array searching for extraterrestrial intelligence (SETI).
 This puts her at odds with much of the scientific community, including Drumlin, who pushes to defund SETI.
 Eventually, the project detects a signal from Vega, 26 light-years away, transmitting prime numbers.
 (Note: A sequence of prime numbers is a commonly predicted first message from alien intelligence, since mathematics is considered a universal language, and it is conjectured that algorithms that produce successive prime numbers are sufficiently complicated so as to require intelligence to implement them.)
 (Note: Later measurements from the Hipparcos satellite have re-established the distance to Vega at 25 light years.)
 Further analysis reveals a retransmission of Adolf Hitler's 1936 Olympic speech, the first TV signal to escape Earth's ionosphere.

 President Helen Lasker meets with Ellie to discuss first contact.
 Ellie begins a relationship with Presidential Science Advisor Ken der Heer.
 With Soviet colleague Vaygay Lunacharsky, she ensures continuous monitoring of the signal.
 A third message contains plans for an advanced machine, but decoding its 30,000 pages proves impossible without a missing primer.

 At the President's insistence, Ellie meets religious leaders Billy Jo Rankin and Palmer Joss.
-A skeptic, she demonstrates her faith in science by trusting a Foucault pendulum.
+A skeptic, she demonstrates her trust in science by standing at a precise point in front of a Foucault pendulum.
 Dismissing Rankin's views, she finds Joss's perspective intriguing.
 In Paris, experts confirm the Machine is a five-seat dodecahedron.
 There, Ellie meets Devi Sukhavati, a doctor who lost her husband after leaving India for love.
 The final message piece is found when billionaire S. R. Hadden suggests checking for phase modulation, revealing the primer.